rickmondal-2004/Clock/README.md

 # Clock
-This is a weather web app using HTML, CSS and JavaScript
+This is a clock using HTML, CSS and JavaScript